-NS103 : Introduction to Vessel Operations -- This course will introduce students to the fundamentals of the Small Vessel Operations.
+NS103: Introduction to Vessel Operations -- This course will introduce students to the fundamentals of the Small Vessel Operations.
 It is designed to run concurrently with NS 101 and augment the seamanship skills taught in that class.
 The curriculum includes basic nomenclature, small vessel propulsion and handling, safety and regulations pertinent to the Small Vessel industry.
 The lab portion of the course is taught by the Waterfront Staff and will provide students with the opportunity to put classroom concepts into safe practice aboard vessels on the water.
+This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
+The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Rec.
 2, Lab 2, Cr.
 2.